Understanding Blended Learning and Its Importance

 Secondly, motivation is indeed a critical aspect of blended learning strategy in addition to targeted segmentation.
 Managing this part of blended learning involves planned crafting of the ‘BLENDED’ assessments.
 The term ‘BLENDED’ here is associated with ‘ASSESSMENT’ to emphasize more on the non-traditional assessments such as traditional examination and tests.
 This means that developing innovative content is a major factor that must be considered here.

 However, developing unique and engaging content and creating a productive environment of blended learning, whether it is on corporate or students’ level, is not always easy and can be quite challenging for many reasons.
-The development of this learning strategy involves the integration of advanced technology and its basic know-how by both the targeted audience and the content developer.
+The development of this learning strategy involves the integration of online course software and its basic know-how by both the targeted audience and the content developer.
 Similarly, such kind of learning platforms cannot be accessed in the absence of adequate and fast bandwidth WiFi or internet access.
 This is imperative to get a complete and easy access to the learning material and to learn in a blended learning environment.

 In extension to that, blended learning strategy involves the use of right software tools to develop a more engaging and advanced curriculum which is helpful for the achievement of set learning goals.